 On October 12, 2010, the Company announced it had entered into an option agreement (the "Comita Agreement") over Comita, granting the Company the right to earn up to a 60% indirect interest in the project.
 The Comita Agreement provides that the mineral title at Comita will be transferred to a new Colombian entity ("Newco") and grants the Company the right to earn an initial 40% interest in Newco upon completion of certain exploration activities and incurring expenditure commitments, with a further option to earn an additional 20% interest, for a total interest of 60% in Newco.

-Under the terms of the Comita Agreement, the Company can earn the 60% interest in Newco (an effective 60% indirect interest in the Comita project) if it completes the obligations set out in the two options as follows:
+On May 6, 2014, the Company along with the Comita title holder, amended its Option Agreement over the Comita project such that the dates to meet the expenditure and drilling requirements have been extended.
+Under the modified terms of the Comita Agreement, the Company can earn the 60% interest in Newco (an effective 60% indirect interest in the Comita project) if it completes the obligations set out in the two options as follows:

-- Option 1: The Company has an initial 5 year option to acquire an indirect 40% indirect interest in the Comita project by incurring US\$10.0 million in exploration expenditures which include at least 10,000 m of drilling as follows: - (i) US\$250,000 on or before October 21, 2011, the first anniversary date of the agreement (incurred). - (ii) Thereafter the Company has the option, but not the obligation to incur US\$9.75 million over the following four years with minimum annual expenditures of US\$250,000 (minimum expenditure requirements have been met for the first 3 years) until such time as the Comita project is removed from the forestry reserve, following which the minimum annual expenditure increases to US\$1.0 million.
+- Option 1: The Company has until October 20, 2018 to acquire an indirect 40% interest in the Comita project by incurring US\$10.0 million in exploration expenditures which include at least 10,000 m of drilling as follows: - (i) US\$250,000 on or before October 21, 2011, the first anniversary date of the agreement (incurred).

+(ii) Thereafter the Company has the option, but not the obligation to incur US\$9.75 million with minimum annual expenditures of US\$250,000 (minimum yearly expenditure requirements have been met to date) until such time as the Comita project is removed from the forestry reserve, following which the minimum annual expenditure increases to US\$1.0 million.

-Excess expenditure in any given year may be carried forward to the next year, however such carry forward is limited to US\$1.0 million at the end of the initial 5 year option.
+Excess expenditure in any given year may be carried forward to the next year, however such carry forward is limited to US\$1.0 million at the end of Option 1.
 Upon incurring the expenditures set out above, the Company is required to provide the title holder with notice that it has met the requirements to acquire the initial 40% interest in Newco following which the title holder has 90 days to elect to resume management of the Comita project.
 In the event that the title holder elects to resume management of the Comita project, a joint venture will be formed and dilution provisions will apply.
-Should the title holder elect not to resume management of the Comita project, the Company will be granted a second option to acquire a further 20% interest in Newco as set out below.
+Should the title holder elect not to resume management of the Comita project, the Company will be granted a second option to acquire a further 20% interest in Newco as set out below:

-Option 2: Upon the Company being granted the second option it will have 3 years to acquire an additional 20% interest in Newco for a total 60% indirect interest in the project by incurring an additional US\$15.0 million in expenditures, including 20,000 m of drilling with minimum annual expenditures of US\$1.0 million on or before October 21, 2018.
+Option 2: Upon the Company being granted the second option it will have 3 years to acquire an additional 20% interest in Newco for a total 60% indirect interest in the project by incurring an additional US\$15.0 million in expenditures, including 20,000 m of drilling with minimum annual expenditures of US\$1.0 million on or before October 20, 2021.